alexedwards/flow/README.md

     // Initialize a new router.
     mux := flow.New()

-    // Create a route which dispatches `GET /greet/:name` requests to the
-    // `greet` handler.
-This : character is used to define a named parameter in
+    // Add a `GET /greet/:name` route.
+The : character is used to denote a
-    // the URL path, so this route will be used for requests like `GET /greet/alice`
+    // named parameter in the URL path, which acts like a 'wildcard'. mux.HandleFunc("/greet/:name", greet, "GET")
-    // and `GET /greet/bob`.
-    mux.HandleFunc("/greet/:name", greet, "GET")

     err := http.ListenAndServe(":2323", mux)